 Having employees scan documents as they go along can be an effective way to keep up with the process.
 This might be done on a network copier scanner or on a desktop scanner or all-in-one, and sent to the scanning systems where it is compressed and indexed for immediate use.
 The steps after the scanning might be managed by the scanning company if the files are uploaded to their servers.
 The scanning service will ensure that the proper software is in place to save documents in the right file format.

 With a document management plan in place, one scan can even automate electronic document routing so that by pushing one button, a document will be scanned, formatted, and routed to the proper person or department.
 This is particularly important for materials where several departments must approve or be aware of the status, such as engineering changes, loan applications, accounts payable, or building permits.
 Scanning the document becomes a key part of the work process.

 Having employees scan materials is an easy-to-implement policy if they have the right equipment.
 Since many companies have a centrally-located machine to copy, scan, and print and/or provide their employees with equipment at their desks, this can be more cost effective than having the scanning service do all the work.
 If you expect employees to do the scanning, it is important that procedures for how, what, and where to direct scans be very clear, especially if the documents involved have sensitive data or complex images.

-Whether you need help with an initial scan, developing a document management plan, or continuous scanning, the Contact us at (888)316-4670.of Houston, TX, can help you.
+Whether you need help with an initial scan, developing a document management plan, or continuous scanning, the Document Group of Houston, TX, can help you.
+Contact us at (888)316-4670.